Gunnison County DUI Court Process

 The Court Process Timeline

-The DUI court process in Gunnison County generally follows these steps:
+The DUI court process in Gunnison County typically follows these stages:

 1. Arraignment (First Appearance)